Is It Heartburn or Something More?

 There are also number of medications that can be used to treat GERD.
 These include antacids, which neutralize the acid in the stomach.
 Other medications include H2 blockers and proton pump inhibitors, which decrease acid production.
 Surgery may be recommended for patients with symptoms that persist despite medications and lifestyle changes.

-If you are experiencing heartburn often, or other symptoms of GERD, we can help.
-Learn more about our endoscopy services here.
+If you are experiencing heartburn often, or other symptoms of GERD, Lifespan Physician Group Gastroenterology can help.
+Visit us online or call 401-606-4260.